Nonlinear transmission line: shock waves and the simple wave approximation: Abstract

 \section{Abstract}

-In the first part of the paper we obtain the analytic solution for the profile of a shock wave in a nonlinear lossy transmission line, constructed from the inductors, the capacitors and the resistors. both the charge of a capacitor and a current through the inductor are obtained as the functions of the time and space coordinate.
-In the second part of the paper we formulate the simple wave approximation for the nonlinear lossless transmission line.
+The transmission lines we consider are constructed from the nonlinear inductors and the nonlinear capacitors.
+In the first part of the paper we additionally include linear ohmic resistors.
+The dissipation thus being taken into account leads to the existence of shocks - the travelling waves with the different asymptotically constant values of the voltage (the capacitor charge) and the current before and after the front of the wave.
+For the particular values of ohmic resistances (corresponding to strong dissipation) we obtain the analytic solution for the profile of a shock wave.
+Both the charge on a capacitor and current through the inductor are obtained as the functions of the time and space coordinate.
+For the case of weak dissipation we obtain the stationary dispersive shock waves.
+In the second part of the paper we consider nonlinear lossless transmission line.
+We formulate the simple wave approximation for such transmission line which decouples left- right-going waves.
+The approximation can also be used for the lossy transmission line considered in the first part of the paper to describe the formation of the shock wave (but, of course, not the shock wave itself).